How I Increased My Calcium Intake

 - Beans (legumes), due to their high phytates block calcium but soaking them does help to reduce this.

 - Salty foods cause the body to lose calcium.
 So avoiding processed and canned foods might be wise.

 - High oxalate foods such as chocolate, spinach, beet greens, and rhubarb

 - Wheat Bran and other insoluble fiber. (high phytates) So it's best to consume it 2 hours or more before or after calcium

 - Protein.
 My research on the topic didn't indicate that protein blocks calcium, but that due to the increased sulfates in your body from the protein more calcium is excreted.

 How I'm Trying to Increase My Calcium Intake

 Certainly, anyone with concerns about osteoporosis should consult with their physician and discuss their diet, perhaps receive a bone scan to check the condition of their bones, and then discuss any supplements if necessary.
-It can be important not to take in too much Vitamin D or calcium, so physican approval can be critical although exceeding the allowable amount would require you to consume more than twice the recommended level.
-I'll be having my physician consultation in a few months, but for the past several years, I've been planning ahead.
+It can be important not to take in too much Vitamin D or calcium, so physician approval can be critical although exceeding the allowable amount would require you to consume more than twice the recommended level.

 I also made some adjustments in my diet to try to get more calcium via the foods I'm eating as I feel this is the best way to assure the calcium is properly absorbed and used by my body.
 I found that there are a number of foods I enjoy which are rich in calcium.
 I try to eat a minimum of three of these a day.